-This is an unpublished, publicly-available draft of Soil and Water Conservation Laboratory Manual, an openaccess textbook.
-Final publication is expected by the end of 2023.
-It will be licensed with a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-This unpublished edition and was made publicly available for use by instructors that have already adopted the manual for use in their courses.
-If you notice anything that needs attention prior to publication, please contact Colby Moorberg.
+This is an unpublished, but publicly available draft of the open access Soil and Water Conservation Laboratory Manual.
+It has yet to undergo a thorough review for technical editing or accessibility.
+The manual is on pace to be completed by early 2023, after which it will go through an editing process and will eventually be published.
+It will remain as an open-access resource with a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, and was made publicly available for use by instructors that have already adopted the manual for use in their courses.
+If you notice anything that needs attention, please contact Colby Moorberg with details.